A Level results day 2023

 If you get the results you need to get into your firm or insurance choice, then congrats!
 It's time to pop open the champagne (once you've found a good deal, obviously).

 Unis must keep to their offers and can't turn you down if you achieve the necessary grades.
-So, if you get the grades and log on to UCAS Track, you should see that the offer's changed to 'Unconditional' – meaning you've met the conditions and your place is now confirmed.
+So, if you get the grades and log on to UCAS Track, you should see that the offer's changed to 'Unconditional'.
+This means you've met the conditions and your place is now confirmed.

 If you miss the grades for your firm choice, but you get the grades for your insurance choice, you will automatically be accepted into your insurance choice university.
 You don't have to do anything.